dustinspecker/lockal/readme.md

 `lockal install` will skip `get_helm.sh` since it already exists, but will retrieve `kind`.

-Our current `lockal.star` only supports Linux, but we can also support Mac with a few changes:
+Our current `lockal.star` only supports Linux/amd64, but we can also support Mac/amd64 and Linux/arm64 with a few changes:

 ```starlark
 executable(